Skip to content

 sudo apt update

-sudo apt install kicad
+sudo apt install --install-recommends kicad

 # Fedora